 There is a current problem with the dump command.
-When the dump command is executed. there is sometimes an extra byte transferred after either the ID or the data field.
+When the dump command is executed, there is sometimes an extra byte transferred after either the ID or the data field.
 When the I=1 option is used, then there is sometimes an extra byte after the expected bytes in the buffer.
-When the I=0 option is used, then there can be an extra byte between the ID and data fields and it is therefore impossible to determine where the data field starts in the buffer.
+When the I=0 option is used, then there can be an extra byte between the ID and data fields and it is therefore impossible to determine wher the data field starts in the buffer.

 The fix for this problem has been identified and will be implemented on any new versions of the WD42C22A.
 Currently, there is a firmware workaroun to read an ESDI defect list.
-If the I=1 option is used, then the buffer contains the correct expected data.
-The firmware ensures that the buffer has one more byte than the number of bytes exTo read the ID:
+If the l=1 option is used, then the buffer contains the correct expected data.
+The firmware ensures that the buffer has one more byte than the number of bytes expected to be transferred from the WD42C22A.
+To read the ID: